tendermint/tendermint/docs/spec/consensus/signing.md

 ## Timestamp

-Timestamp validation is subtle and there are currently no bounds placed on the timestamp included in a vote.
-It is expected that validators will honestly report their local clock time in their votes.
+Timestamp validation is subtle and there are currently no bounds placed on the timestamp included in a proposal or vote.
+It is expected that validators will honestly report their local clock time.
 The median of all timestamps included in a commit is used as the timestamp for the next block height.

-Timestamps are expected to be strictly monotonic for a given validator.
+Timestamps are expected to be strictly monotonic for a given validator, though this is not currently enforced.

 ## ChainID